-This programme prepares nurses to care for sick children.
+This programme prepares nurses to care for children.
 The student undertaking this programme will gain experience in clinical settings where adaptation to rapidly changing environments will facilitate the style of activity and decision making required for professional practice.
 The experience will be supervised and co-ordinated by appropriately qualified and experienced nurses responsible for creating, maintaining and developing a supportive environment which optimises care and education.
 Designated clinical practice areas will be selected that provide appropriate family centred care; that embrace the programme philosophy, and are supportive of student education and life-long learning.

 It is possible to gain exemptions from part of the programme on the basis of comparable study.
-All exemptions are at the discretion of the Faculty of Medicine and Health Sciences and applicants must apply for exemption at the time of application.
+All exemptions are at the discretion of the college and applicants must apply for exemption at the time of application.